Codeception/Codeception/docs/08-Customization.md

 Codeception has limited capabilities to extend its core features.
-Extensions are not supposed to override current functionality, but are can be useful if you are an experienced developer and you want to hook into the testing flow.
+Extensions are not supposed to override current functionality, but can be useful if you are an experienced developer and you want to hook into the testing flow.

 By default, one `RunFailed` Extension is already enabled in your global `codeception.yml`.
 It allows you to rerun failed tests by using the `-g failed` option: